python/typing/docs/spec/distributing.rst

 error.
 Linters should usually flag those constructs.
 Stub authors should avoid using them to ensure compatibility across type checkers.

-Unless otherwise mentioned, stub files support all features from the ``typing`` module of the latest released Python version.
-If a stub uses typing features from a later Python version than what the implementation supports, these features can be imported from ``typing_extensions`` instead of ``typing``.
+The `typeshed feature tracker <https://github.com/python/typeshed/labels/project%3A%20feature%20tracker>`_ tracks features from the ``typing`` module that are not yet supported by all major type checkers.
+Unless otherwise noted in this tracker, stub files support all features from the ``typing`` module of the latest released Python version.
+If a stub uses typing features from a later Python version than what the implementation supports, these features can be imported from ``typing_extensions`` instead of ``typing``

 For example, a stub could use ``Literal``, introduced in Python 3.8, for a library supporting Python 3.7+::